-If the release was a micro release that is the also the latest release, then the news on the master branch has to be updated to account for the micro release.
+The news on the master branch has to be updated to account for the micro release.
 Updating the news consists of:

 - Copy the micro release entry in NEWS.md. - Copy the micro release file in docs/news.d/releases. - Remove the news fragments in docs/news.d for the PRs that were backported.